strapdata/elassandra/docs/elassandra/source/operations.rst

    curl -XPUT "http://localhost:9200/twitter/_search?token_ranges_bitset_cache=false&q=*:*"

-Finally, you can check the in-memory size of the token ranges bitset cache with the elasticsearch stats API, and clear it when clearing the Elasticsearch query_cache :
+Finally, you can check the in-memory size of the token ranges bitset cache with the Elasticsearch stats API, and clear it when clearing the Elasticsearch query_cache :

 .. code::